Pittsburgh Steelers vs. Denver Broncos NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Steelers have yet to cover the spread this season when favored by 1 point or more.

-- Pittsburgh's games this year have not gone over the point total yet in four opportunities.
+- Pittsburgh's games this year have not hit the over on any of four set point totals.

-- When Pittsburgh puts up more than 12.3 points, it is 1-2 against the spread and 1-2 overall.
+- Pittsburgh is 1-2 against the spread and 1-2 overall in games when it puts up more than 12.3 points.

-- When Pittsburgh churns out over 267.8 yards, the team is 0-3 against the spread and 0-3 overall.
+- In games that Pittsburgh churns out over 267.8 yards, the team is 0-3 against the spread and 0-3 overall.

-- This year, the Steelers have turned the ball over five times, while the Broncos have forced five.
+- The Steelers have five turnovers this season, equal to the number of takeaways for the Broncos.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Pittsburgh's matchup with the Broncos.